Grandma-Factory/Whitepaper/docs/README.md

 #### Liquidity Pools

-The **Liquitidy Pools** allows users to invest their tokens (Grandma-Tokens & ASCs) on the Grandma-Factory platform in order to be rewarded by different decentralised protocols.
+The **Liquitidy Pools** allows users to invest their tokens (Grandma-Tokens & ASCs) on the Grandma-Factory platform in order to be rewarded by different decentralized protocols.

 Grandma-Factory wants to offer users liquidity pools directly on its platform.
 We will distribute liquidity on DeFi's protocols by optimising the return on the Pools in order to best remunerate the participants.